meyer-lab/gc-valent/Manuscript/Text/01_Introduction.md

 # Summary points

 - A dynamical model of the γ-chain cytokines successfully captures responses to IL-2, IL-15, IL-4, and IL-7.
-- Receptor trafficking proves necessary for capturing complete activity dynamics.
+- Receptor trafficking is necessary for capturing ligand response.
 - Canonical polyadic decomposition maps responses across cell populations, receptors, cytokines, and dynamics.
 - An activation model and factorization provide design specifications for engineering cell-specific responses.